MipHolmes/MipHolmes/README.md

 - 💞️ I’m looking to collaborate on ...
 Bug Bounties, Pen Testing, Web Development
 - 📫 How to reach me ...
 GitHub, Linkedin
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ...
-I'm obsessed with Geography – I can spend all day looking at maps, and researching places on Earth.
+I'm obsessed with Geography – I can spend all day looking at maps and researching places on Earth.

 <!---
 MipHolmes/MipHolmes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.